 Selecting your consultant

-Before asking candidates for a quote, gather as much information as you can about the property in question, including the history of operations at the site, potential sources of contamination and any company records about where and how chemicals and wastes have been used or stored.
-Providing the consultants with detailed information up front will enable them to be more accurate in their quotes, which can save you time and money.
+Provide as much information as you can about the property, including the history of activity at the site, potential sources of contamination, and company records on where and how chemicals and wastes have been used or stored.
+Detailed information will allow consultants to be more accurate in their quotes.

-If you know what work you need the consultant to do and can develop a list of the services you require (usually called the 'scope of works'), the task of selecting a consultant will be that much easier.
-If you're not sure what's required, the EPA's Guidelines for consultants reporting on contaminated sites (PDF 428KB) provide a broad description of the key steps of contaminated site assessment and remediation and the works involved in each step.
+Create a list of the services you need from the consultant (usually called the 'scope of works').
+If you're not sure what's needed, the EPA's Guidelines for consultants reporting on contaminated sites (PDF 428KB) provides a description of contaminated land assessment and remediation, and the works involved in each stage.

-- the consultant's understanding of the project and a summary of how they propose to undertake the work, including a discussion of any proposed sampling plans and laboratory analytical programs
+- the consultant's understanding of the project and a summary of how they propose to undertake the work, including any proposed sampling plans and laboratory analysis

-- the proposed project team, their qualifications and experience, and the consultant's main contact for the project (typically called the 'Project Manager')
+- the project team, their qualifications and experience, and the consultant's main contact for the project (the 'Project Manager')

 - the consultant's experience working on similar projects (including project summaries and, if possible, contact details and references for their clients)

-- whether any plans and reports will be prepared, or will be reviewed and approved, by a certified contaminated land consultant
+- whether any plans and reports will be prepared, or approved, by a certified contaminated land consultant

-- details of the consultancy's health and safety procedures and any other relevant qualifications specific to the intended work (for example railway track work training or confined space training, etc.)
+- details of the consultancy's health and safety procedures, and other relevant qualifications specific to the intended work (for example confined space training)

 - whether the consultancy has an accredited quality system (ISO 9000 or equivalent)

-- details and qualifications of all sub-contractors the consultant intends to use and what part of the project they will be used for
+- details and qualifications of all sub-contractors the consultant intends to use, and what they will be used for

-- a breakdown of your costs and whether the work is to be performed on a fixed total cost or a fees and expenses basis and a schedule of rates for any additional work that needs to be undertaken above and beyond the original scope of the project
+- a breakdown of your costs and whether the work is to be performed on a fixed total cost, or a fees and expenses basis, and a schedule of rates for any additional work that needs to be undertaken beyond the original scope

-- details of the timing of all phases of the project and a date for the provision of the final report
+- timing of all stages of the project and a date for receiving the final report

-- the current insurance details of the consultant (including professional indemnity and public liability).
+- insurance details of the consultant (including professional indemnity and public liability).

-Before choosing a consultant, check the references provided with their quotation.
-You can obtain valuable information about the standard of their work and their ability to communicate, stay on schedule and keep costs to a minimum by talking to companies they have previously worked for.
+Check the references provided before choosing a consultant.
+You can get valuable information about the standard of their work, ability to communicate, stay on schedule, and keeping costs down, by talking to companies they have previously worked for.

-Before you sign the contract, ensure that the consultant still intends to use the same project team they nominated in their quote, particularly if some time has passed since it was submitted.
+Before you sign the contract, ensure that the consultant identifies any changes to their quote if some time has passed since it was submitted.

 Engaging a site auditor

-The Environment Protection Authority has prepared this information in good faith exercising all due care and attention, but no representation or warranty, express or implied, is made as to the relevance, accuracy, completeness or fitness for purpose of this information in respect of any particular user's circumstances.
-Users of this information should satisfy themselves concerning its application to, and where necessary seek expert advice in respect of, their situation.
+The EPA has prepared this information in good faith, exercising due care and attention.
+No representation or warranty, express or implied, is made as to the relevance, accuracy, completeness or fitness for purpose of this information in respect of any particular user's circumstances.
+Users of this information should satisfy themselves with its application to, and where necessary seek expert advice in respect of, their situation.